Select the market groups which make sense for your release. Note that our distribution program automatically eliminates duplicates.

 NOTE: Distribution list are always subject to change.

-Phone or email us us at least 4 hours before you intend to send your release.
+Phone or email us at least 4 hours before you intend to send your release.

-Email your release as an MS Word attachment to email@example.com.
+Email your release as a Microsoft Word attachment to John@newswirebc.ca.

 You need to contact us in advance of sending your first release so we can set up an account, design your news release format, and deal with specific needs.

-We charge a set-up fee of $75 plus $2.00 per news point (editor’s computer, news release drop-off point, reporter, columnist) by email.
-We charge an additional $1.00 per page per news point for multiple-page releases and for notification copies to colleagues, board members, etc.
+We charge a set-up fee of $95 plus $2.00 per news point (editor’s computer, news release drop-off point, reporter, columnist) by email.
+We charge an additional $1.00 per page per news point for multiple-page releases and for notification copies to stakeholders (colleagues, board members, etc).

 We send your release in our standard visual format, and cannot include your graphics, logos or photographs without a special arrangement.

-Call or email for additional information regarding the range of news packs available for your use, or for a cost estimate prior to sending the release.
+Call for additional information regarding the range of news packs available for your use, or for a cost estimate prior to sending the release.